xprgroupcorporation/xprgroupcorporation/README.md

 ## ⚡ Current vibe
 - 🔭 Building new systems and ideas
 - 🌱 Constantly learning and improving
 - ⚡ Turning random ideas into real projects
+Note: Self starred on current focused project ptoject ✨

 ## 🤝 Collaboration
 Open to working with developers, creators, and people who like building cool things.